kalgoritmi/pycongr25/talk.md

 If we call the same method again, we can assert all of them at once.

-Just be consistent  -- in mixing argument with keyword arguments in call assertions.
+Just be consistent  -- in mixing arguments...with keyword arguments in call assertions.
 You have to assert them the way they were called, in the exact order.
 -->

 ---